 17 April 2014

-After several delays, KL International Airport 2, the controversial new low-cost carrier terminal is ready to start operations on May 2.
+After several delays, Kuala Lumpur International Airport 2, the controversial new low-cost carrier terminal is ready to start operations on May 2.

 Contractors and workers were seen busy putting the finishing touches at the main terminal building.